July 9, 2020

-This year’s spring allergy season has been greatly overshadowed by the arrival of the coronavirus disease 2019 (COVID-19) pandemic.
-The presence of COVID-19 is affecting everyone and many allergists’ practices have slowed to a crawl because of state-wide limitations in non-essential medical visits and testing, and because of the risk to providers and their staff as well as to patients from COVID-19 infection and transmission.
+Our professional and personal lives have been greatly overshadowed this year by the arrival of the coronavirus disease 2019 (COVID-19) pandemic.
+The presence of COVID-19 is affecting everyone, and allergists’ practices across the country have had to adapt to state-wide limitations in non-essential medical visits and testing, to the abrupt implementation of telemedicine and telehealth, and to the mitigation of the risk of disease transmission to providers, staff and patients.
 The Centers for Disease Control and Prevention (CDC) has issued many guidelines for healthcare providers, which include the use of appropriate personal protective equipment (PPE) and the evaluation and testing of patients suspected of being infected with COVID-19.
-It has become more important than ever to recognize the differences between allergies and infection with COVID-19.
+It has become more important than ever to recognize the differences between allergies, infection with COVID-19 and other common upper respiratory diseases.
 Educating staff and patients to recognize the differences is paramount in appropriately screening those who may otherwise need isolation or referral based on rapidly evolving state and federal guidelines.

 COVID-19 is the name for the viral respiratory syndrome caused by infection with severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 SARS-CoV-2 is a coronavirus in a family of viruses causing diseases ranging from the common cold to more severe syndromes such as Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV).
 The word “novel” has been used to describe COVID-19 because it is a new strain not previously identified in humans.

 COVID-19 was officially declared a pandemic by the World Health Organization (WHO) on March 11, 2020.
 The most common signs and symptoms occurring within two to 14 days after exposure include fever, cough and shortness of breath.
 The median length of time for presentation is five days.
-Older adults and those with underlying chronic health conditions such as lung disease, heart disease and diabetes appear to be at greater risk for developing severe complications.
+Older adults, male patients, and those with underlying chronic health conditions such as lung disease, heart disease, compromised immunity and diabetes appear to be at greater risk for developing severe complications.
+The disease also appears to affect many racial and ethnic minority groups disproportionately.

 What are the key differences in presentation between allergies and COVID-19 infection?